DazyLude/DrawyDrawy/README.md

 # DrawyDrawy
 Simple QT5 widget for drawing one graph and exporting it as a picture.
-Hella WIP.

 Python3.6